hhrd-cs/hhrd-cs.github.io/week-3.md

 # Week 3: Conditionals, Boolean Algebra, & Reading Input in Java
 {: .no_toc }

-This week we will go over if and else statements and the relational and boolean operators used in Java.
+This week, we will go over if and else statements and the relational and boolean operators used in Java.
 We will also learn how to read input into a Java program.
 {: .fs-6 .fw-300 }

 <details open markdown="block">